crusher-dev/documentation/blog/2020-06-15-python-questdb-tutorial.md

 We will create a simple table with 5 columns, one of which is a timestamp.

-The Create operation in QuestDB appends records to the bottom of a table.
+The Create operation in Crusher appends records to the bottom of a table.
 If the table has a designated new record, time stamps must be superior or equal to the latest timestamp.
 Attempts to add a timestamp in middle of a table will result in a timestamp out of order error.